epimed/ai4omics-practical-session/README.md

 conda install -c conda-forge notebook
 ```

-## Step 1: Download session materials
+## Step 1: Download the session materials

-Please download the session materials from this Github repository to you computer.
+Please download the session materials from this Github repository to your computer.

 If you are familiar with `git`, you may use `git clone` command.